Alcohol and breast cancer risk

 Read our perspective on alcohol and breast cancer.*

 * Please note, the information provided within Komen Perspectives articles is only current as of the date of posting.
-Therefore, some information may be out of date at this time.
+Therefore, some information may be out of date.

 Table note: Relative risk above 1 indicates increased risk.
 Relative risk below 1 indicates decreased risk.